-The BA in Professional Communication is a two-year program that has been developed to meet the needs of students who wish to continue their employment while completing their third and fourth years of a bachelor's degree.
-This program is delivered through our blended model of online learning and on-campus residencies and has a three-week on-campus residency at the beginning of each year with the rest of the program delivered online.
+The 24–month blended model of the BA in Professional Communication program has been developed to meet the needs of students who wish to continue their employment, while completing their third and fourth years of a bachelor's degree.
+The blended program is delivered through online learning and on-campus residencies, a two-week on-campus residency at the beginning of each year (with the rest of the program delivered online).

-Preceding the residency there is a three-week period where students can become familiar with textbooks, fellow students, faculty and our online learning platform, Moodle.
+Preceding the residency, there is a four-week period where students can become familiar with textbooks, fellow students, faculty and our online learning platform, Moodle.
 Students can expect to spend about 15-20 hours of work each week for their pre-residency, with an increase in workload for the second pre-residency.

-The blended BA in Professional Communication program has two three-week residencies at the beginning of each academic year.
+The blended BA in Professional Communication program has two, two-week residencies at the beginning of each academic year.
 Residencies are periods of intense study that enables students to become acquainted with RRU’s culture, faculty, and fellow students.
 Students also:

 - Begin the study of core elements of the program.